 - How we support children transferring to school

 Each child has their own transition plan and transition links start early in the academic year where possible, to ensure important, positive relationships are established for children and families with their future school.
+During the reception year, our children may be offered a worker from Trelya to continue to support them as they move through school.
+Strong links are established with local schools to enable this partnership working.

 Learning and development